debops/debops/docs/ansible/roles/debops.nginx/introduction.rst

 Introduction
 ============

-.. include:: includes/all.rst

-Nginx_ is a fast and light webserver with extensible configuration.
+`Nginx <https://nginx.org/>`_ is a fast and light webserver with extensible configuration.

 The ``debops.nginx`` role can be used to install and manage `nginx` configuration for multiple websites at the same time.
 The server is configured using